flooose/flooose.github.io/_posts/2016-01-17-elsterformular-2016-with-wine.md

 [Elster website](https://www.elster.de) I was presented with a handful of error messages.
-Depending on where I was in the application I was either getting something along the lines of `...Eric-Liste nicht vorhanden...`, or `...ericprozess.exe unerwartet beendet...`.
+Depending on where I was in the application I was either getting something along the lines of `...Eric-Liste nicht vorhanden...`, or `...ericprozess.exe unerwartet beendet...`

 Here's how I fixed it.
 I simply started by finding the `ericprozess.exe` file in my `wine` install and ran the program from